Triphala

 2 products

-As the name of the herbal combination Triphala ("Three Fruits") suggests, it consists of the three fruits Haritaki, Amalaki, and Bibhitaki.
-This is no coincidence, as the number three has a special meaning in Ayurveda and includes the threefold approach of body, soul, and mind.
-Ayurveda therapists appreciate the effect of Triphala on the body and have been using it for many years.
-The three fruits selected for VITALOVE's Triphala also have special significance.
-They belong to the plant genus of myrobalans, a winged seed plant.
-There are several hundred species in tropical regions, which have had a fixed place in Ayurveda for 1000 years and are very popular there.
+As the name of the herbal combination Triphala (‘three fruits’) suggests, it is composed of the three fruits Haritaki, Amalaki and Bibhitaki.
+This is no coincidence, as the number three holds special significance in Ayurveda and embodies the three-part approach of body, soul and mind.
+Ayurvedic practitioners value the effects of Triphala on the body and have been using it for many years.
+The three fruits selected for the Triphala by VITALOVE also hold special significance.
+They belong to the Myrobalan genus, a family of winged-seeded plants.
+There are several hundred species of these in tropical regions, which have held a firm place in Ayurveda for 1,000 years and enjoy great popularity there.

 Haritaki

-Haritaki is known as the black myrobalan and grows in the Middle East, India, China, and Thailand.
+Haritaki is known as the black myrobalan and grows in the Middle East, India, China and Thailand.
 It bears green fruits, which are a component of Triphala.
-Especially in Ayurveda, the fruits are highly regarded and are called the "Queen of Medicine" there.
-Haritaki contains a high proportion of tannins, flavonoids, gallic and ellagic acid.
+The fruits are held in particularly high regard in Ayurveda, where they are known as the ‘Queen of Medicine’.
+Haritaki contains high levels of tannins, flavonoids, gallic acid and ellagic acid.

 Amalaki